Meiji Chocolate Factory Tour in Sakado, Saitama Prefecture – commutable from Tokyo.

 Meiji have seven factories with a free guided tour in the whole of Japan.
 We are lucky here in Saitama, that not only do we have one, but we have one of the chocolate and snack ones!
 And it is the closest one to Tokyo.
 There is a factory in Ibaraki also, which is commutable from Tokyo too, but it is one of the dairy factories and they don’t have snacks or chocolate.
 In Saitama the tour is mainly of their core product Meiji Chocolate bar production line, more information below.

-Important update March 2020: due to the prefectural efforts to curb the spread of Covid 19, Novel Coronavirus, the Meiji Chocolate factory is closed to the public until at least March 31st.
+Important update March 2020 through summer 2021.
+Due to the pandemic the Meiji Chocolate factory is currently not open to the public.
 Furthermore, they are currently not taking any bookings for any date.
-Update August 10th: the factory tour has opened back up in part, but only to students.
+Update August 10th 2020 and still true in the summer of 2021: the factory tour has opened back up in part, but only to students.
 It looks like we’ll have to wait a little bit longer before experiencing the new tour of the Apollo line!
 Furthermore, you still can’t book through the website, you need to ring directly.
 Please check the official website for further updates.

 Meiji Chocolate is to the Japanese what Cadbury’s is to the Irish (English, Welsh and Scottish!).
 It is personally my favourite chocolate in Japan and my second favourite overall.
 (Second to Lindt).
 As we learned on the tour, Meiji has a hundred year history in Japan.
 It started out as two partner companies: one for the snack industry and one for the confectionary industry.
 The latter was actually first and originally called Tokyo Confectionary Company.
 After 8 years of business, in 1924, the name was changed to Meiji Seika.